DSnider-CodeSample/TCTB_CodeSample/README.md

 # TCTB_CodeSample

 A selection of code I wrote for an indie game project, The Camera That Bleeds.
-The complete source code is part of a private repo jointly owned by the whole team, but I've pulled some files I worked on to showcase here
+The complete source code is part of a private repo jointly owned by the whole team, but I've pulled some files I worked on to showcase here.
+Please note that the player character files were worked on collaboratively, though I wrote ~75% of the file.
+The monster AI files were exclusively my code